 Did you know - According to the Institute for Color Research (CCICOLOR), the average person makes a subconscious judgment about a product, person or the environment within 90 seconds.
 More than 2/3 of that judgment is based on colour!

-Colours are more than just a visual aid, they convey emotions, feeling and experiences.
+Colours are more than just a visual aid, they convey emotions, feelings and experiences.

 Have a look at the colour board below, and the meaning linked to each.
 Which colours are best suited to your brand?